 Resolution

 Recognizing the detrimental impact of this power struggle on team cohesion and productivity, you decide to intervene as their manager.
 First, you hold individual meetings with Mike and Sarah to understand their perspectives fully and validate their feelings.
-Next, you organize a team meeting to clarify roles and responsibilities, emphasizing the value of each team member’s contributions, regardless of their position.
+Next, you organize a team meeting to clarify roles and responsibilities, emphasizing the value of each member’s contributions, regardless of their position.

 To address the specific conflict, you propose a mentorship program where Mike can share his extensive knowledge with newer team members, including Sarah, which positions him as a respected senior team member and helps Sarah gain from his experience.